ryneches/Erlenmeyer/README.md

 extend and hack yourself, even if you are not much of a web programmer.
-Because, like the author, you just want to write things and stick them on the internet, and you don't want your life to include words like, "deploy" and "migrate" in your life.
+Because, like the author, you just want to write things and stick them on the internet, and you don't want your life to include words like, "deploy" and "migrate."

 That said, it isn't really intended to be minimalist either.
 Erlenmeyer is designed to actually work.
 It is a People's Blogging